 Even if you decide to use lighter paddles and ditch the air pump for your overland Sea Eagle carry, you'll still be ambling along with over 28 pounds of boat.
-While certainly not the heaviest boat in this review, it's not far from it.
 And though we love the convenience of being able to stuff the paddles and everything into the Sea Eagle's giant carrying case, it definitely makes the overall package an awkward and large shape to carry or stash in a car or closet.

 With a feel a bit more robust than your standard pool floaty, the Sea Eagle is constructed of 33 mil Polykrylar (k80 PVC) with welded seams and I-beam tubes running the length of the hull.
 Translated into what your fingers feel as you run your hands down the length of this watercraft, is basically a thick, plastic-y, canvas-like waterproof material.
 The storage bag is rather impressively constructed from hefty canvas with thick closure ropes and a wide carry strap.
 The Sea Eagle is also the only kayak we tested that included protection for the non-removable skegs!
 It comes with two inflatable rings that resemble a toddler's arm floaties and sit around the base of each skeg to prevent them from bending during storage.
 We feel more confidence in the longevity of this boat over the thin Intex Challenger K2 and Advanced Elements PackLite (which ripped on the first use!).